 It could be the political seasons.
 It could be the natural ebb and flow of shared interest within the hobby.
 It could be that new groups of collectors want tangible pieces of history with ties to the loved ones in their lives – right now, that means grandpa’s M1 Garand.
 It could be that the young ‘uns who grew up watching the boom of World War II movies and video games finally got old enough to purchase the guns they’ve been familiarized with for years.
 Whatever the reasons, these classic American rifles in any condition show no signs of weakening gun prices nor diminishing interest.
 If you have a theory, we’d love to hear from you in the comments below.

 If you’re interested in shopping for an M1 Garand, these gun prices and historical data give you an idea of what you can expect.
-Shop the selection available through Rock Island Auction newsletter to receive new gun blogs on the latest prices and trends.
+Subscribe to the weekly Rock Island Auction newsletter to receive new gun blogs on the latest prices and trends.

 Rock Island Auction